albar965/littlenavmap-manual/src/en/SEARCHPROCS.rst

 Note that the map display is updated automatically when changing filters.

 Tooltips give information about navaids in the preview.

+Note that missed approaches are not shown when previewing all procedures.

 Procedures can be added to the flight plan by either using :ref:`insert-procedure-map` on the preview from the map context menu (right click on a navaid) or the :ref:`procedure-context-menu`.